kevingonzalez7997/Deploy_2/README.md

 ## Optimization

 There is room for improvement in this CI/CD pipeline.
-Firstly, the code is still being uploaded manually and locally to the Elastic LoadBalancer.
+Firstly, the code is still being uploaded manually and locally to the Elastic Beanstalk.
 To ensure the success of the CI/CD pipeline, any process that can be automated should be automated.
 Furthermore, we can enhance automation by enabling the pipeline to rebuild, test, and deploy automatically whenever a code change is made.
 Additionally, it would be good practice to incorporate a monitoring system to minimize downtime.

+## Conclusion

+In conclusion, the application was able to be launched manually with the use of Elastic Beanstalk.
+The code was cloned from GitHub after generating a key in order to give Jenkins access.
+Jenkins was used to build and test the code to ensure functionality.